 CEO 019 Creative Business Plans for Consulting Success

-Whether you are planning to launch a freelance service or are already out on your own, learn how to establish a proper business foundation for your consulting enterprise.
+Learn how to establish a proper business foundation for your consulting enterprise.
 This course focuses on the role of the consultant and reviews the special aspects of a service provider business.
 Legal and financial aspects are analyzed, including tips on how to select and work with a lawyer, accountant, banker, and insurance broker.
-Class participation is encouraged.

 CEO 027 Promoting Your Brand